Prof. Thomas Bernauer

 International, environmental and economic issues

-In his research and teaching, Thomas Bernauer focuses on how environmental, economic, and security problems that extend beyond national borders can or could be solved.
-He is the author or co-author of ten books, more than 100 scientific journal articles and book chapters, and many other types of publications.
-His publications have, for example, appeared with Princeton University Press and in political science, economics, and natural sciences journals, for instance International Organization, British Journal of Political Science, European Journal of Political Research, Ecological Economics, World Development, Nature Climate Change, Global Environmental Change, Environmental Science and Technology, Energy Policy, and Water Resources Research.
+In his research and teaching, Thomas Bernauer focuses on how environmental and economic problems that extend beyond national borders can or could be solved.
+He is the author or co-author of 11 books, more than 160 scientific journal articles and book chapters, and other types of publications.
+His publications have, for example, appeared with Princeton University Press and in political science, economics, and interdisciplinary sciences journals, for instance International Organization, British Journal of Political Science, European Journal of Political Research, Ecological Economics, World Development, Nature Climate Change, Nature Sustainability, Nature Food, Global Environmental Change, Environmental Science and Technology, Energy Policy, Journal of Cleaner Production and Water Resources Research.